Waivers of Inadmissibility I-601

-Entry into the US requires lawful admission through inspection and authorization by a United States Immigration Officer.
-To be eligible for lawful admission, the foreign national must not be inadmissible.
-Certain foreign nationals are not considered to be eligible to enter to the United States or to adjust status to permanent residence within the United States if they are determined to be inadmissible.
-There are many grounds or reasons why a foreign national may be inadmissible and they include but not limit to the following:
+Anyone person enters the US requires lawful admission through inspection and authorization by a United States Immigration Officer.
+To be eligible for lawful admission, a foreign national must not be inadmissible.
+When a foreign national is inadmissible, he/she must seek a waiver and get it approved in order to enter the U.S. The word “waive” means that under certain circumstances, a person’s past or current situation that prohibit him/her from entering to the U.S. can be “forgiven” or “Waived”.
+Congress has granted Immigration and the Attorney General discretion to waive these grounds for inadmissibility.
+There are many grounds or reasons why a foreign national may be inadmissible and need to seek a waiver application.
+They include but not limit to the following:

 Grounds For Inadmissability (INA S212)

 Enter without inspection A common problem in Immigration is when a foreign national enters the US without inspection and legal admission into the US or as common describe as entering without paper.
 If a foreign national is the spouse or child of a US Citizen, then an Extreme Hardship Waiver of Inadmissibility may be available.
 Extreme Hardship Waivers have considerable risk, as in most cases they require the Foreign National to depart the United States and apply through the USCIS at an overseas Consulate.
 In preparing the application, the Foreign National and the US Citizen Relative must prove that under Section 212(i) of the INA, extreme hardship to the qualifying relative will be created if the Foreign National is not admitted to the U.S. and if the Qualifying Relative moved abroad.